fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v3.3.0/Get-AzureRmSiteRecoveryServer.md

 ```

 ### -Name
-Specifies the name of the server.
+Specifies the name of the server that this cmdlet gets information from.

 ```yaml
 Type: String